Last date modified: 2025-Nov-13

 The following table lists the metadata fields found in RSMF files after Slack conversion.

-Relativity source field name Description
+Relativity source field name Field type Description

-Subject The name of the conversation.
+Subject Long Text The name of the conversation.

 • For public/private channels: CHANNEL_NAME